siyuan-bruce/siyuan-bruce.github.io/_posts/2021-11-01-Deutsch-Jozsa-Algorithm.md

 ---

-The Deutsch-Jozsa algorithm, first introduced in Reference, was the first example of a quantum algorithm that performs better than the best classical algorithm.
-It showed that there could be advantages to using a quantum computer as a computational tool for a specific problem.
-We will first talk about the Deutsch Algorithm step by step and then go into the Deutsch-Jozsa algorithm.
+The Deutsch-Jozsa algorithm, which was originally presented in the seminal work of Deutsch and Jozsa (1992), stands as the pioneering quantum algorithm that outperforms the most efficient classical algorithms.
+This groundbreaking algorithm highlights the prospect of leveraging quantum computing as a powerful computational tool for specific problem classes, where classical computing may fail to provide the optimal solution.
+In this exposition, we will methodically explicate the Deutsch Algorithm and subsequently delve into the intricacies of the Deutsch-Jozsa algorithm.

 ## 1. Deutsch Algorithm